- Some Windows users reported problems with their laptop starting up and not responding to commands.

 Freezes can also be a cause of overheating.
 This thing occurs especially to laptop users as a laptop ventilation is not so effective, especially for ultrabooks or old notebooks.
 Check if the fan is doing a squealing noise.
 If it does, then your CPU is not receiving its necessary cooling and you need to go to a specialist in order to fix that.

-For checking other laptop components, we recommend you to use a dedicated tool, such as AIDA64, which will show you in real time the estate of your PC hardware.
+For checking other laptop components, we recommend you to use a dedicated tool which will show you in real-time the estate of your PC hardware.
 You can find more system monitors in our dedicated article.

 These are the steps you need to take in order to fix your Windows 8.1 laptop if it is not responding when you switch it on.
 Please write us below for any additional questions on this article and we will help you further with this situation.